Remodelling Desire2Win Mindset Transformation (MT)

 The Development and remodelling of the Desire2Win MT Initiative

-Returning home to the UK in 2022 and finding an overwhelming number of children and young people derailed and in a desperate state of mental ill health was heart-wrenching, and the mental labelling was insurmountable.
-Mental health issues escalated post-pandemic [COVID-19].
+Returning home to the UK in 2022 and discovering a vast number of children and young people destabilised and in a desperate state of mental ill health was heartbreaking, and the mental labelling was overwhelming.
+Mental health issues worsened after the COVID-19 pandemic in 2020.

 Changes and inclusions to Desire2Win MT Initiative